 Lansoprazole is 97% bound to plasma proteins.
 Plasma protein binding is constant over the concentration range of 0.05 to 5.0 mcg/mL.

 Lansoprazole is extensively metabolized in the liver.
 Two metabolites have been identified in measurable quantities in plasma (the hydroxylated sulfinyl and sulfone derivatives of lansoprazole).
 These metabolites have very little or no antisecretory activity.
 Lansoprazole is thought to be transformed into two active species which inhibit acid secretion by blocking the proton pump [(H+,K+)-ATPase enzyme system] at the secretory surface of the gastric parietal cell.
 The two active species are not present in the systemic circulation.
+The plasma elimination half-life of lansoprazole is less than two hours while the acid inhibitor effect lasts more than 24 hours.
 Therefore, the plasma elimination half-life of lansoprazole does not reflect its duration of suppression of gastric acid secretion.

 Following single-dose oral administration of PREVACID, virtually no unchanged lansoprazole was excreted in the urine.
 In one study, after a single oral dose of 14C-lansoprazole, approximately one-third of the administered radiation was excreted in the urine and two-thirds was recovered in the feces.
 This implies a significant biliary excretion of the lansoprazole metabolites.Amoxicillin

 Amoxicillin is stable in the presence of gastric acid and may be given without regard to meals.
 It is rapidly absorbed after oral administration.
 Orally administered doses of 500 mg amoxicillin capsules result in average peak blood levels one to two hours after administration in the range of 5.5 mcg/mL to 7.5 mcg/mL.